 - IV.
-FUNDING APPLICATION PREPARATION: Developers are advised to consider the following while assembling the funding application: - A. City Policy Consistency: Consider how the proposed housing is consistent with adopted City policies. - B. Additional factors to consider include timeliness, significance of funding gaps, comprehensive plan guidance, anti-displacement policies, and geographic location and distribution. - C. Capital Funding Gap: Determine the amount needed for gap assistance in compliance with the maximum award description. - D. Neighborhood Review: Submit the development proposal to the recognized neighborhood group for review of the proposal based on design and land use issues prior to the proposal submittal.
-Provide a letter from the neighborhood organization evidencing their review. - E. Permanent Mortgage: Determine if the project can support a permanent mortgage and, if it can, include an estimated amount, terms, and identity of a probable lender.
-If a written funding commitment is not available at the time of application, including a letter of interest or a letter of support from the lender is recommended. - F. Rental and Operating Subsidies: Include written documentation stating the amount, terms, and conditions from the designated contributor. - G. Rebates and Tax Exemptions: Include anticipated utility rebates or sales tax exemptions as a funding source.
-A letter from the developer committing these funds as a capital contribution to the project must be submitted with the application. - V. CPED RIGHT TO REJECT AND MODIFY APPLICATIONS: CPED reserves the right to reject any or all applications or parts of applications and to negotiate modifications of applications submitted.
+FUNDING APPLICATION PREPARATION: Developers are advised to consider the following while assembling the funding application: - A. City Policy Consistency: Consider how the proposed housing is consistent with adopted City policies. - B. Additional factors to consider include timeliness, significance of funding gaps, comprehensive plan guidance, anti-displacement policies, and geographic location and distribution. - C. Capital Funding Gap: Determine the amount needed for gap assistance in compliance with the maximum award description. - D. Historic Resource Letter: Promptly request a historic resource review letter from CPED for projects that include demolition, renovation or building relocation. - E. Neighborhood Review: Submit the development proposal to the recognized neighborhood group for review of the proposal based on design and land use issues prior to the proposal submittal.
+Provide a letter from the neighborhood organization evidencing their review. - F. Permanent Mortgage: Determine if the project can support a permanent mortgage and, if it can, include an estimated amount, terms, and identity of a probable lender.
+If a written funding commitment is not available at the time of application, including a letter of interest or a letter of support from the lender is recommended. - G. Rental and Operating Subsidies: Include written documentation stating the amount, terms, and conditions from the designated contributor. - H. Rebates and Tax Exemptions: Include anticipated utility rebates or sales tax exemptions as a funding source.
+A letter from the developer committing these funds as a capital contribution to the project must be submitted with the application. - I. CPED RIGHT TO REJECT AND MODIFY APPLICATIONS: CPED reserves the right to reject any or all applications or parts of applications and to negotiate modifications of applications submitted.
 Projects that receive an AHTF Award are expected to proceed to closing as approved by the City Council.
-If at any point, modifications are needed to the project, the City may require that the AHTF Award be relinquished and resubmitted through the annual NOFA round. - VI.
-PRE-APPLICATION TECHNICAL ASSISTANCE: Free, limited, preliminary and non-binding pre-application technical assistance is available upon request to CPED staff through June 30, 2025.
+If at any point, modifications are needed to the project, the City may require that the AHTF Award be relinquished and resubmitted through the annual NOFA round. - V. PRE-APPLICATION TECHNICAL ASSISTANCE: Free, limited, preliminary and non-binding preapplication technical assistance is available upon request to CPED staff through , 2025.
 Developers with no or limited previous experience with the AHTF Program are strongly encouraged to utilize this resource.
 Prior to requesting a meeting with CPED staff, submit a cover letter, the Multifamily Workbook, a completed AHTF self-scoring worksheet, and any of the application items that are further described herein that may be helpful to have a substantive discussion about your project.

-VII.
+VI.
 FEES: APPLICATION, ORIGINATION, AND HOME MONITORING:

-- Application Fee: A \$1,500 non-refundable funding application fee payable to Minneapolis Finance Department; mailed to CPED, 505 4th Ave.
-S., Suite 320, Minneapolis, MN 55415.
-This fee may also be delivered in person to this address and placed in the black secure drop box at the reception desk.
-Please note the fee is for the AHTF application. - 2.
-Origination Fee: If a project is awarded funding, an origination fee of 1% the AHTF award will be collected at closing except for AHTF awards using federal HOME funds. - 3.
-HOME Monitoring Fee: The HOME Final Rule published in the Federal Register on July 24, 2013, permits the City to charge a fee for HOME monitoring during the entire HOME Period of Affordability.
+- a.
+Application Fee: A non-refundable \$1,500 application fee will be charged for each AHTF application. - b.
+Origination Fee: If a project is awarded funding, an origination fee of 1% the AHTF award will be collected at closing except for AHTF awards using federal HOME funds. - c.
+HOME Monitoring Fee: The HOME Final Rule published in the Federal Register on July 24, 2013 permits the City to charge a fee for HOME monitoring during the entire HOME Period of Affordability.
 The City's current annual HOME monitoring fee for projects that are completed is included in the supporting documents and must be included in the proforma for projects utilizing HOME funding.
-The HOME monitoring fee will be invoiced directly to the project by the City's Monitoring Agent.

-VIII.
-SELF-SCORING WORKSHEET: The supporting documents and SharePoint folder include a self-scoring worksheet that is required to be submitted to further describe the points that the developer believes may be earned based upon the documentation included throughout the funding proposal.
+The HOME monitoring fee will be invoiced directly to the project by the City's Monitoring Agent. - VII.
+SELF-SCORING WORKSHEET: The supporting documents and SharePoint folder include a selfscoring worksheet that is required to be submitted to further describe the points that the developer believes may be earned based upon the documentation included throughout the funding proposal.